freeradical13/freeradical13.github.io/index.md

 A [motor unit][] is a single motor neuron that controls a set of myocytes.

 Action potential summation increases the frequency of contractions and when the rate exceeds a threshold, the tension is maximized in a contraction called [Tetanic Contraction][].
+[Tonus][] is a partial sustained contraction in relaxed muscles.
+[Isometric contractions][] increase muscle tension without increasing muscle length.
+[Isotonic contractions][] change muscle length without changing muscle tension.

 Powering repetitive contractions requires additional ATP by using stores of [Creatine Phosphate][] and Glycogen within the myocyte.
 Muscles that rely on aerobic respiration also have Oxygen-storing protein called [Myoglobin][].